 NoteBoth ports must be configured to be in the same mode.
 It is not possible to use external BITS and J.211 sources at the same time.
-Both ports must be configured to be in the same mode.
-It is not possible to use external BITS and J.211 sources at the same time.

 When configured as BITS ports, they provide connections for an external synchronization source.
 Such connections are for establishing precise frequency control at multiple network nodes, if required for your application.
 The RP card contains a synchronous equipment timing source (SETS) that can receive a frequency reference from an external BITS timing interface or from a clock signal recovered from any incoming Gigabit Ethernet or 10-Gigabit Ethernet interface.
 The RP SETS circuit filters the received timing signal and uses it to drive outgoing Ethernet interfaces.

 The BITS input can be T1, E1 or 64K 4/.
 The BITS output can be T1, E1 or 6.312M 5/.

 When configured as J.211 ports, they can be used as Universal Timing Interface (UTI) ports to synchronize timing across multiple routers by connecting to an external timing source.

 The SYNC port connector has integral LED indicators (see Figure 1-27).
 When lit, these LEDs indicate: